Liz Jackson: Career

 Jackson received three Logie Awards for "Fixing Cricket" and stories related to the Blackhawk disaster and HIV transmission from a doctor's surgery.

 At the start of 2005, Jackson hosted the media-criticism program Media Watch, before stepping down in December 2005 and returning to Four Corners.

 Personal life

+She had a family with her long-term partner Martin Butler award winning film and television producer, director, and screenwriter; including their daughter Rose Jackson.

 In November 2016, Jackson revealed she had been diagnosed with Parkinson's disease in 2014, with the release of a documentary called "A Sense of Self" broadcast as an episode of Four Corners.

-She died in her sleep while on holiday in Greece on 27 June 2018, at the age of 67.
+Jackson died in her sleep while on holiday in Greece on 27 June 2018 at the age of 67.

-Her daughter, Rose Jackson, is a Labor member of the New South Wales Legislative Council.
+Her daughter Rose is a Labor member of the New South Wales Legislative Council.